How to Show or Hide Your Mobile Device Name in Windows Share on Windows 11

 - Toggle the device name visibility: Look for the setting “Show device name in Windows Share” and turn the switch On to show the name or Off to hide it.

-You can easily show or hide your mobile device name in Windows Share by following a few simple steps in your PC’s settings.
-This setting helps control how your phone appears when you want to share files or other content to it from your computer.
+Adjusting settings on your computer lets you show or hide your mobile device name in Windows Share.
+This setting controls how the operating system presents your phone when you initiate file transfers or other content sharing from your PC.

 Why Use This Feature?